Caroline Jackson: Member of the European Parliament

 She specialised, as parliamentary rapporteur, on waste legislation.
 Jackson took the Landfill Directive through the Parliament in 1997–8.
 In 2008 she was rapporteur on the Waste Framework Directive.
-Initially criticised as being too close to the waste industry lobby, Jackson managed to unite most of her opponents in support of an ambitious final text which the Council of Ministers only agreed with reluctance.
-This placed an obligation on Member States to achieve recycling rates of 50% by 2020, created for the Commission the possibility of putting in place waste reduction targets and cleared up the question of the status of incineration of waste as a form of "recovery" rather than "disposal".
+Initially criticised as being too close to the waste industry lobby, Jackson united most of her previous opponents in support of an ambitious final text which the Council of Ministers only agreed with reluctance.
+This placed an obligation on Member States to achieve recycling rates of 50% by 2020, created for the commission the possibility of putting in place waste reduction targets and cleared up the question of the status of incineration of waste as a form of "recovery" rather than "disposal".

 Jackson believed that David Cameron was wrong to direct the Conservative MEPs to leave the European People's Party in 2009 because this meant a huge loss of political influence.
-She pointed out that the Conservatives had in fact enjoyed a high level of political independence within the EPP.
-She argued that the Conservatives' new position from 2009 in the "Conservatives and European Reformists group" with the Czech ODS party, the Polish Law and Justice party and a motley crew of European rightists, would mean that they would lose influence and visibility in the European Parliament at precisely the moment when the Parliament's powers were increasing.
+She pointed out that the Conservatives had enjoyed a high level of political independence within the EPP.
+She argued that the Conservatives' new position from 2009 in the "Conservatives and European Reformists group" with the Czech ODS party, the Polish Law and Justice party and other European rightists, would mean that they would lose influence and visibility in the European Parliament at the moment when the Parliament's powers were increasing.
 She made her views known in press articles in 2009 and Cameron feared that she might follow her husband, Robert V. Jackson, MP for Wantage (1983–2005) in abandoning the Conservative party for the Labour Party.
 But she remained a Conservative and the party paid tribute to her work when she left the Parliament, William Hague pointing out that Jackson was "always ahead of the curve".